-Don't put anything in the water you wouldn't want to eat or drink!
+DO NOT put anything in the water you wouldn't want to eat or drink!

-Conserve Fishery Resources
+Conserve Fishery and Wildlife Resources

-There is a tremendous drain on our fishery resources.
-Over-fishing and pollution have strained the fish population.
-Do your part by keeping only what you will eat by practicing catch-and-release.
+There is a tremendous drain on our natural resources.
+Over-fishing/hunting and pollution have strained the fish and game population.
+Do your part by keeping only what you will eat by practicing catch-and-release and obeying bag limits.